omerbsezer/Fast-Docker/README.md

 - CI/CD Integration Testing: We can handle unit testing, component testing with Jenkins.
 What if integration testing?
     - Extending Chain: Jenkins- Docker Image - Docker Container - Automatic testing
 - Are our SW products portable to carry on different PC easily? (especially in the development & testing phase)
+- Developing, testing, maintenance of code as one Monolithic App could be problematic when the app needs more features/services.
+It is required to convert one big monolithic app into microservices.

 ### Benefits <a name="benefits"></a>